Frequently Asked Questions

 No, the tutorials are more of a learning process where students discover their strengths and weaknesses and try to build and learn from them.
 In providing grades, students tend to focus on the grades themselves, determining their self-worth and sense of achievement.
 At The Oxford Method, our goal is to move beyond this way of thinking by teaching the student to work on personal development at a pace that works best for them.

 All courses are paid up front to reserve a space in the yearly calendar.
-We accept international bank transfers.
+We accept PayPal and bank transfers.

 Of course!
 Learning is an on-going process, and when it comes to academic excellence Rome was not built in a day.